Samoa: Pacific Communities and Social Change

 - Working in the lo'i talo, or taro patch, and learning about the challenges indigenous Hawaiians face, both as Pacific Islanders and Americans

 - Living with families in rural Samoa where students experience subsistence living firsthand as they see the growing, harvesting, and preparing of food on a daily basis

-- Participating in academic, cultural, and artist exchanges with students at American Samoa Community College.
+- Participating in academic, cultural, and artistic exchanges with students at American Samoa Community College

 View Student Evaluations for this program: